huijing/slides/101-jsfwdayseu-2022/README.md

 The relevant CSS specification for today is the [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).
 And it had been in the works for a long time, with the first public working draft published back in 2012.
 The original specification name was CSS Variables Module Level 1, so I guess that name still stuck.

-People have been wanting to have some way to store values that repeatedly appear in our stylesheets in variables for a long time, because that would make things so much easier if and when we needed to change something across the entire site, like a button colour, or a font size.
+People have been wanting to have some way to store values that repeatedly appear in their stylesheets in variables for a long time, because that would make things so much easier if and when you needed to change something across the entire site, like a button colour, or a font size.
 The most popular CSS pre-processors, Sass, Less and Stylus all had support of variables, which eventually compiled into actual CSS values as output during the build step.

-But if we wanted to dynamically update the variable, that was not really possible.
+But if you wanted to dynamically update the variable, that was not really possible.
 The official Sass documentation explains this quite nicely.
 CSS variables, unlike Sass variables are included in the CSS output, and they can have different values for different elements.
 Sass variables will only ever be a single value, set at compile time.

 Also, if you use a Sass variable, then modify its value down the code, the previous usage of the variable will not change.
 However, if you update a CSS variable, the previous use will also be modified.
-This implies that we can do some exciting things with CSS variables that were not possible previously.
+This implies that you can do some exciting things with CSS variables that were not possible previously.

 But before that, let's briefly run through the syntax of CSS variables and how to use them.
 First of all, there is the variable definition, with the double dash syntax.
-This is where we set the value of our variable for use later in our CSS rules.
+This is where you set the value of your variable for use later in your CSS rules.
 You're pretty free to name your CSS custom properties however you want, for the most part.

 The general guidance is to stick with letters, numbers and dashes or underscores.
 I tried a couple weirder combinations as well, just to see if they worked or not.
 Like having the property begin with double-dash number or many dashes or double-dash underscore.
 They actually worked.
 Special characters are generally a no-go.
 Also, they are case-sensitive.